 The experimental results revealed that the EAC has almost the same performance of ACP in 360Lib.
-Given the fact that it is used in YouTube 360 content, EAC could be important for 360 video applications in the future.
-It is therefore recommended to include the EAC into the JVET future investigation of alternative 360 video projection formats.
+Given the fact that it is used in YouTube 360 content, EAC will likely be important for 360 video applications in the future.
+It is therefore recommended to include the EAC into 360Lib for further study.